mehulagg/gitlab/doc/update/upgrading_postgresql_using_slony.md

  ... more rows here ...
 ```

-Now we can initialize the required tables and things that Slony uses for
+Now we can initialize the required tables and what not that Slony uses for
 its replication process.
 To do so, run the following on the old database:

 ```shell